Xochimilco: Religion

 From the pre-Hispanic period to the present, religion has pervaded the life of people in this region.
 Since it was imposed in the early 16th century, the Catholic religion has permeated and molded popular culture.
 As in other parts of Mexico, indigenous beliefs and practices, such as those of the Xochimilca, were not completely eradicated.
 Instead, many were integrated and readapted to Catholicism.
 One example of this is the building of churches over former temples and other sacred sites.
 These churches' decorations often have indigenous elements as well.
 Despite the fact that 91% of the population self identifies as Catholic, there are still many indigenous traditions related to the agricultural cycle.
 A more important syncretism has been the many religious festivals that occur through the year, and the means by which these festivals are sponsored and organized.
 Much of religious practice in the borough is through symbolic processes that work to produce a kind of social cohesion.
 The most visible of these are the large civic/religious festivals.

 There is some religious plurality in the borough although they represent a very small minority of the population.
 There are thirty six non-Catholic congregations in the borough with about seventy places of worship.
 Almost all are Protestant or Evangelical groups established by missionaries, mostly from the United States.
 The first was established 120 years ago, but most have been established in the last twenty years, with a small but growing number of followers.
 However, since almost all social activity is related to this popular Catholic festival calendar, intolerance of religious minorities generally takes the subtle form of being excluded from events, although a number of non-Catholics participate in festivities anyway.

-These mostly religious festivals and other traditions have been maintain despite the urbanization of the borough.
+These mostly religious festivals and other traditions have been maintained despite the urbanization of the borough.
 The calendar of celebrations here is extensive.
-Some are civic or political events such as Independence Day or local celebrations such as the birth of poet Fernando Celada, the birth of Quirino Mendoza y Cortés, composer of “Cielito Lindo,” and the commemoration of the meeting of Francisco Villa and Emiliano Zapata on December 4 in this area.
+Some are civic or political events such as Independence Day or local celebrations such as the birth of poet Fernando Celada, the birth of Quirino Mendoza y Cortés, composer of "Cielito Lindo," and the commemoration of the meeting of Francisco Villa and Emiliano Zapata on December 4 in this area.
 However, most events are tied to religious activity and tradition, organized by volunteers called mayordomos.
 The mayordomia system is the most important social structure in the borough.
 The primary task of these volunteers is to sponsor and organized any many religious festivals and celebrations that occur through the year, as well as other duties.
 This may be paid for by collecting donations or paid for directly by the mayordomo.
 There are 422 officially recognized festivals during the year, including those local to specific communities.
 One of these more localized festivals is on May 3, Day of the Holy Cross, which has been celebrated in communities such as Santa Cruz Xochitepec (or Magdalena Xochitepec), Santa Cruz Acalpixcan and the center of Xochimilco for over 400 years.